KIM Uno: a DIY clone of the KIM-1

 I still make a batch of kits regularly, see further below.

-Alternatively, you can download the Gerber files and send them off to a PCB manufacturer like Seeedstudio or PCBCart, and obtain the few parts as described below.
+Alternatively, and easily, you can download the Gerber files and send them off to a PCB manufacturer like JLCPCB.com for a few dollars, and obtain the other parts as described below.

 Option 1: Contact me